ray-project/ray/doc/source/actors.rst

 This can be useful if you cannot directly pass the actor handle to the task that needs it, or if you are trying to access an actor launched by another driver.
+Note that the actor will still be garbage-collected if no handles to it exist.
+See `Actor Lifetimes`_ for more details.

 .. tabs::